giodueck/factorio-computing/doc/asm-design.md

 `jmp` is an inconditional jump, whereas `<c>` is a condition which checks the flags register.
 In order, they are '<', '>', '<=', '>=', '=', '!=', all signed.

+### Push
+`push Rn/imm16`\
+Push a value to the stack.
+Uses and increments the `SP` register.
+If the stack is full the `SP` register wraps around to the beginning and overwrites the value at that position.

+### Pop
+`pop Rd`\
+Pop a value from the stack.
+Uses and decrements the `SP` register.
+If the stack is empty the `SP` register wraps around on decrement, and an undefined value at that position is returned.

+### Call
+`call Rd/imm16`\
+Jump to the address denoted by `Rd/imm16` and push the next instruction to the stack.

+The registers `R0`-`R3` are free to use inside a call and are the arguments.
+Additional arguments are loaded on the stack. `R4`-`R12` are variable registers and their value must be the same on return as on call.

+`R0` is also the return value of a call.

+### Return
+`return`\
+Return from a subroutine call with the value in `R0`.
+The address to jump to is the one on the top of the stack.